qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Fixed bugs:
 - `script.restart` does not work.
 - `JSettings` can deadlock.
-- `WTaskbarButton` cannot be used in multiple threads.
+- `WTaskbarButton` exception if used in multiple threads.

 ### Breaking changes